Funeral Service Recording

 The funeral will be held on Monday, June 24, at 11:00 a.m., with a viewing at 10:00 a.m.
 There will also be a viewing on Sunday, June 23 from 6:00 to 7:30 p.m.
 These services will be held at their church meetinghouse at 5450 South Holladay Boulevard, Holladay, Utah.
 Funeral services provided by Cannon Mortuary, 2460 Bengal Boulevard, SLC, Utah.
 Interment at Larkin Sunset Gardens, Sandy, Utah.

-To send flowers to Heinz's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Heinz F. Rahde, please visit our floral store.